FSC® Certified pictureframes

 Hope knew that he was in an industry which cut down a lot of trees but he could not be sure of any significant measures to ensure that harvesting would be done in the right way.

-So, six years ago, Pictureframes started to change direction, intent on establishing a more responsible and moral manufacturing process, and achieved its first major success when it earned a Certification from the Forest Stewardship Council® (FSC) in 2013: the only bespoke picture framing & printing company in the world to hold such an award.
+So, seven years ago, Pictureframes started to change direction, intent on establishing a more responsible and moral manufacturing process, and achieved its first major success when it earned a Certification from the Forest Stewardship Council® (FSC) in 2013: the only bespoke picture framing & printing company in the world to hold such an award.

 We know that responsibly sourced timber is a very “environmentally friendly” construction material, unfortunately, it’s not always responsibly sourced.
 The Amazon Forest alone is still vanishing at a rate of 20,000 square miles a year.